taofi/course-cinema/README.md

 # course-cinema
-for non commercial use only means
+for non commercial use only